MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 }
 ```

 Q# also provides types that define ranges, arrays, and tuples.
-You can even define your own custom types.
-For more information, see [Type system](ref:microsoft.quantum.qsharp.typesystem-overview) and [Type declarations](xref:microsoft.quantum.qsharp.typedeclarations).
+You can even define your own [custom types](xref:microsoft.quantum.qsharp.typedeclarations).

 ### Allocating qubits